suszynski/AntiDebug/README.md

 ### `BeingDebugged`

-This technique directly reads the `BeingDebugged` member of the thread environment block (TEB) for the current process.
+This technique directly reads the `BeingDebugged` member of the process environment block (PEB) for the current process.
 If true, it is being debugged.
 Can be bypassed by simply setting the value to 0.

 ### `CheckRemoteDebuggerPresent`